-While we do not wish to prejudge the accuracy of these allegations, we are seriously concerned by the deteriorated health condition of Mr. as a result of torture and ill-treatment suffered during his enforced disappearance, by armed forces of Yemen and the United Arab Emirates, in contravention of the absolute and non-derogable obligation to prohibit and prevent torture and ill-treatment as codified in articles 2 and 16 of the Convention against torture and other cruel, inhuman or degrading treatment or punishment (CAT), ratified by the United Arab Emirates on 19 July 2012 as well as the 1992 United Nations Declaration on the Protection of All Persons from Enforced Disappearance which prohibits enforced disappearances which cannot be justified in any context or situation whatsoever
+While we do not wish to prejudge the accuracy of these allegations, we are seriously concerned by the torture and ill-treatment of Mr unofficial detention facilities in Yemen, in contravention with the absolute and non-derogable obligation to prohibit and prevent torture and ill-treatment as codified in articles 2 and 16 of the Convention against torture and other cruel, inhuman or degrading treatment or punishment (CAT), ratified by the United States of America on 21 October 1994.
+This further violates the Declaration on the Protection of All Persons from Enforced Disappearance, which prohibits enforced disappearances in all contexts or situation whatsoever with no exception or justification.

-We further express our grave concern that Mr. was forcibly disappeared, held incommunicado in unofficial detention facilities in Balhaf and Rayyan, reportedly under the control of the UAE forces, for 28 days, which removed him from the protection of the law and subjected him to an increased risk of torture and ill-treatment.
+We further express our grave concern that Mr was forcibly disappeared, held incommunicado in unofficial detention facilities in Balhaf and Rayyan, reportedly under the control of the UAE forces, for 28 days, which removed him from the protection of the law and subjected him to an increased risk of torture and ill-treatment.
 We are concerned that intelligence officials of the United States engaged in extraterritorial interrogation.
 Moreover, we are extremely concerned by the allegations of the use of interrogation techniques adopted by security officers and methods of intimidation and threatening, which could amount to psychological torture, as well as security personnel's brutality in detention as well as denial of medical care.